 Free email blasts can be sent using various tools with free plans, such as Sender, which offers a generous option.
 This allows you to reach a wider audience without immediate cost.

-However, remember ethical email practices are essential.
-Avoid spamming, ensure recipients can unsubscribe easily, and only send content to those who’ve opted in.
+However, remember that ethical email practices are essential.
+Avoid spamming, ensure recipients can see the unsubscribe link easily, and only send content to those who’ve opted in.

-What is the best time to send an email blast?
+What is the best day to send email blast?

-You should send or schedule an email blast between 10:00 am and noon or between 2:00 pm – 6:00 pm.
-Also, remember to send a mass email blast between Friday and Monday for the best results.
-You can also read more about the best times to send an email.
+For even better results, you should aim to send or schedule an email blast between 10:00 am and noon or between 2:00 pm – 6:00 pm.
+You can also read more about the best times to send an email in our blog post.